 1962: Margaret H. Bauer, a graduate of Portia Law School, becomes its first female dean.

 1965: The first edition of the Portia Law Journal launches.
 Today, the journal is the New England Law Review.

 1969: The American Bar Association grants accreditation to Portia Law School (renamed New England School of Law).

-1973: William O. Douglas is the first of seven Supreme Court justices to visit New England Law.
+1973: William O. Douglas is the first of eight Supreme Court justices to visit New England Law.

 1980: New England School of Law moves to expanded facilities.

 1990: The Charles Hamilton Houston Enrichment Program is established to address racial bias, promote law school diversity, and provide a supportive community for minority students.

 1997: New England School of Law is a founding member of the Consortium for Innovative Legal Education, Inc.

 1998: New England School of Law becomes a member of the Association of American Law Schools.